 The APS department strongly encourages the development of good teaching skills.
 Most students are supported on a teaching assistantship (TA) for their first year at CU, and many students choose to supplement their research with teaching later in their graduate career.
 However, the APS department has no TA requirement.

 Integral parts of the teaching resources at Colorado are the Sommers-Bausch Observatory (SBO)and Fiske Planetarium, both on campus.
-SBO houses computer-controlled 16", 18", and 24" telescopes.
+SBO houses two computer-controlled 20" telescopes, and a science-grade 24" telescope.
 The observatory is extensively used for undergraduate classes, and public open houses run by graduate students are held every Friday evening.
-The science-grade 24" reflector is used for graduate education, and graduate students have nearly unlimited access to it for research purposes.
-The Fiske Planetarium, one of the major planetaria in the country, is used both for teaching undergraduate classes, and for hosting a wide range of public shows and astronomy talks.
-APS lecturer Doug Duncan is Director of Fiske Planetarium and coordinates education and outreach programs.
+The 24" reflector is used primarily for graduate education, and graduate students have nearly unlimited access to it for their research.
+The Fiske Planetarium, one of the major planetaria in the country, is used both for teaching undergraduate classes and for hosting a wide range of public shows and astronomy talks.
+APS lecturer John Keller is Director of Fiske Planetarium and coordinates education and outreach programs.

 APS is one of about 40 departments on campus which has a Lead Graduate Teacher.
 The Lead Graduate Teacher arranges workshops, provides advice and serves as a liaison between the TAs and the faculty, as well as between the department and the Graduate Teacher Program at CU.